 The Possible Path Tool traces all available routes between two points in the fiber network using trace criteria that you define (e.g., fiber count, owner, type).
 Use this trace to determine the availability of fibers in your network.
 For example, you could use the Possible Paths Tool to determine how many underground fiber optic cables with two or more fibers are available between two points in your network.

-- Click the Possible Paths button on the Fiber Manager Toolbar.
+- Click the Possible Paths button on the Fiber Viewer Toolbar.
 The Possible Path form appears.
-On

 Use the Max Paths field to designate the maximum number of paths you want the tool to trace.
 In a large network, tracing more than three paths can impact performance.

 Use the Max Distance field to limit the distance of the trace.
 Selections are available for feet, meters, miles, and kilometers.
 The maximum distance is glass length and not map length.
 Leave this value at 0 if you do not want to specify a distance for the trace.
 If you have a large dataset that spans multiple markets, you may want to specify a max distance to limit your results and minimize the amount of time that the trace takes.

 Use the filter fields beneath Max Distance to logically combine filter criteria.
 Changing the field/table drop-down filter also changes the behavior of the adjacent filter fields.
 Click the plus button to add the filter to the list.

 Click Cancel to remove all filters.
 Click the X to the right of each filter to delete one at a time.

 - The cursor changes to a flag .
 Use